MichaelCurrin/code-cookbook/recipes/containers/terraform.md

 ## Docker hub example

-As an alternative, you can use this Terraform container binary.
+As an alternative, you can use this Terraform container as a drop-in replacement for the `terraform` executable.

 - https://hub.docker.com/r/hashicorp/terraform/